When it comes to water, each golf club is responsible for itself

 A comment by Petra Himmel

-Water is the resource without which the grass can not.
-Water is lacking these days, not only in Germany, but in many parts of Europe.
+Grass needs water.
+Pretty simple.
+Water is lacking these days in many parts of Europe.
 In fact, it has been lacking in more and more corners of the world for years.
-Saving water is therefore one of the top issues – in the USA as well as in Spain, Portugal or even in Frankfurt or Hamburg.
-In a letter to golf courses this week, the DGV Irrigation Working Group points out that this could mean “that in the event of regional water shortages, the irrigation of sports turf areas will be prohibited by the authorities, as is already the case in some neighboring European countries.”
+Saving water is therefore one of the top issues – in the USA as well as in Spain, Portugal or Germany.

 Each golf course has different quantities available

 Which brings us to a topic that excites many a club president or general manager: There are neither uniform water withdrawal regulations nor generally applicable regulations for the application of water – not nationally and certainly not internationally.
-In international terms, this means that a top golf facility in Nevada, USA, can report a water consumption of 700,000 m³ as a major step forward in water conservation, while a golf facility in Schleswig-Holstein, Germany, would probably be happy to get approval for a tenth of that with groundwater wells.
+In international terms, this means that a top golf facility in Nevada, USA, can report a water consumption of 700,000 m³ as a major step forward in water conservation, while a golf facility in Germany would probably be happy to get a tenth of that approved with groundwater wells.

 No standards, no rules

 When it comes to water, there are no standards and therefore no equity.
-Water is a quality issue.
-Those who get water and use it carefully can avoid bare spots and expensive reseeding, recruit members more easily and have more green fee guests.
+But water is a quality issue for every golf club.
+Those who get water and use it carefully can avoid bare spots and expensive reseeding, recruit members more easily, and have more green fee guests.
 Today’s golfers asking about golf club membership should also ask about the club’s water permit and water supply.
 Or according to the concepts of providing recycled water or rainwater.

 Water is a quality issue, a competition issue, an existential issue – not just for the grass on the fairway, but for the entire golf course.